MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 clients might reveal the name of the server in an unencrypted ClientHello.
 Similar consistency considerations could apply to future SvcParamKeys, so alt-authorities SHOULD carry the same SvcParams as the origin unless a deviation is specifically known to be safe.
-Clients MAY impose additional conditions on Alt-Svc connections, e.g. requiring ECH if the origin's SvcParams offered ECH.
+Clients MAY impose their own consistency conditions on Alt-Svc connections, e.g. requiring ECH if the origin's SvcParams offered ECH.

 ## Requiring Server Name Indication